visit-dav/visit/docs/SphynxDocs/VisualizationWindows/The_Popup_menu_and_the_Toolbar.rst

 The **Lock menu** and toolbar, both shown in :numref:`Figure %s <lockmenu>`, allow you to lock certain visualization window attributes so that when you change them, other locked visualization windows also update.
-Currently, you can lock the view and you can lock time.
+Currently, you can lock the view, time and tools.
+See :ref:`Locking Windows` for more information on how to use the lock options.

 .. image:: images/locktoolbar.png